qmlbook/qmlbook/docs/meetqt/meetqt.rst

     :scale: 50%

 We start with an empty document called ``main.qml``.
 All our QML files will have the suffix ``.qml``.
-As a markup language (like HTML), a QML document needs to have one and only one root element.
-In our case, this is the ``Image`` element with a width and height based on the background image geometry:
+As a markup language (like HTML), a QML document needs to have one and only one root type.
+In our case, this is the ``Image`` type with a width and height based on the background image geometry:

 .. code-block:: qml